 Would life in Portugal suit you?

-Living in Portugal means you’ll experience an amazing culture influenced by many factors.
+Living in Portugal means you’ll experience a fantastic culture influenced by many factors.
 It has established a stable economy over the years and will continue to do so with its current programs.
 Happily, this hasn’t led to excess inflation, so Portugal’s cost of living is still lower than many others.
 The country is effectively governed with creative responses to modern problems.
-The Portuguese government is proactive in responding to citizens’ issues, such as housing, drug harm minimization, and taxation.
+The Portuguese government proactively responds to citizens’ issues, such as housing, drug harm minimization, and taxation.

 What are the next steps you need to take to live in Portugal?